lupiverse/lupiverse/README.md

 - 👀 I’m interested in books, anime and engineering :)
 - 🌱 I’m currently learning a third language (italian)
 - 💞️ I’m looking to collaborate on interesting nuclear projects!
-- 📫 How to reach me ... through pidgeons
+- 📫 How to reach me: through pidgeons
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm good at memorising birthdays